-As a homeowner, you can go solar in two ways: installing solar panels on your residential property's building(s) or subscribing to a nearby community solar garden.
+As a homeowner, you can go solar in three ways: joining a solar co-op, installing solar panels on your residential property's building(s), or subscribing to a nearby community solar garden.

 The best way for homeowners to go solar is to join a solar co-op.
-MNIPL has partnered with Solar United Neighbors (SUN) to offer two area solar co-ops — in the Twin Cities metro and in the Duluth/Arrowhead area.
+MNIPL has partnered with Solar United Neighbors (SUN) to offer two regionally based solar co-ops:

 Community Solar Garden (CSG)

 If your home is heavily shaded or otherwise less suitable for installing a direct array, you can go solar by subscribing to a community solar garden.
 These are large arrays that multiple households buy into for some or all of their electricity.

 CSGs reduce your carbon footprint and make renewable energy benefits available to all regardless of income or credit score, whether you rent or own a house, or own a house suitable for solar.
 And you can participate with no money needed upfront.